robsiegwart/jobappmgr/README.md

 ## Word Templates

-Word template files are regular Word files but with these keywords placed where they should be using the Jinja syntax.
+Word template files are regular Word files but with fields mapping to properties in the config file having a Jinja-style syntax.
 E.g.

     To the Search Committee,